sasideepbillakurthi/bdd100k-object-detection-analysis/REPORT.md

 Understanding these cases helps ensure that the dataset is properly interpreted before training detection models.

-### 3.3 Bounding Box Statistics

-Bounding box statistics were analyzed in terms of width, height, and area.

-Notable patterns:
-- Traffic lights and traffic signs typically have small bounding box areas.
-- Vehicles such as cars, buses, and trucks occupy larger bounding box regions.
-- Aspect ratios vary significantly across classes.

-The prevalence of small objects (especially traffic signs and lights) indicates that small-object detection is a key challenge in this dataset.

----

-### 3.4 Image-Level Statistics

-The number of objects per image varies widely:
-- Many images contain only a few objects.
-- Urban scenes can contain a large number of annotated objects.

-Crowded scenes introduce challenges related to occlusion and overlapping objects, which can negatively affect detection performance.

----

-### 3.5 Anomalies and Edge Cases

-Several anomalies and challenging cases were identified:
-- Extremely small bounding boxes (less than 10 pixels in width or height).
-- Images with a very high object count.
-- Rare classes appearing in limited visual contexts.

-These cases were flagged and visualized to better understand their impact on model performance.

----

-## 4. Qualitative Data Analysis

-Qualitative visualization was used to inspect:
-- Smallest and largest object instances per class
-- Highly crowded scenes
-- Rare-class examples

-These visualizations confirmed that:
-- Small objects are often visually ambiguous.
-- Rare classes are frequently underrepresented and context-specific.
-- Crowded scenes introduce significant occlusion.

-This qualitative analysis complements the quantitative statistics and helps interpret model failures.

----

 ## 5. Model Selection and Training